cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - if not pack recieved: go with vr controllers to control arm and use keyboard for camera control
     - if packet recieved: brachioplexus controls arm and vr controllers are camera

+**July 12**
+- control toggle is working
+- startup is sorta working, if unity starts up first then vr controllers are defauilt but then if brachioplexus starts up then it releases control to brachioplexus